kae4ka/asd-project/tasks/task_9_1/README.md

 **Basic flow:**
 1. User navigates to the script management section in the ETL service interface.
+2. System checks access to change etl tasks and scripts.
-2. System presents options to create a new script or edit an existing one.
+3. System presents options to create a new script or edit an existing one.
-3. User selects the type of script they wish to create or modify.
+4. User selects the type of script they wish to create or modify.
-4. System displays relevant fields for defining or updating the script properties.
+5. System displays relevant fields for defining or updating the script properties.
-5. User completes all required fields, specifying extraction details, transformation logic, anonymization parameters, or upload rules as needed.
+6. User completes all required fields, specifying extraction details, transformation logic, anonymization parameters, or upload rules as needed.
-6. User saves the scripts configuration.
+7. User saves the scripts configuration.
-7. System validates the input and saves the scripts in the database, confirming its readiness for integration into ETL task.
+8. System validates the input and saves the scripts in the database, confirming its readiness for integration into ETL task.

 ---